Mentzelia montana: Description

 Mentzelia montana is an annual herb producing an erect stem approaching 0.5 m in maximum height.
 The leaves are mostly unlobed, the longest in the basal rosette up to 13 centimeters long and those higher on the stem reduced in size.

 The inflorescence is a narrow series of clusters of small flowers, each flower accompanied by a single toothed bract with a white base and green tip.
 The five yellow petals of the flower are up to 7 millimeters long and are sometimes marked with red at the bases.

 The fruit is a narrow utricle up to 2 centimeters containing several tiny, angular seeds.

 Taxonomy

 The Latin specific epithet montana refers to mountains or coming from mountains.

-Distribution
+Distribution and habitat

 The plant is native to much of western North America including the western United States and northern Mexico.
 It is a member of the flora in many types of habitat, including coniferous forests, chaparral, sagebrush scrub, and deserts.